ktoso/rx-wiki/What's-different-in-2.0.md

 # Backpressure

 The Reactive-Streams specification mandates operators supporting backpressure, specifically via the guarantee that they don't overflow their consumers when those don't request.
-Operators of the new `Flowable` base reactive type now consider downstream requrest amounts properly, however, this doesn't mean `MissingBackpressureException` is gone.
+Operators of the new `Flowable` base reactive type now consider downstream request amounts properly, however, this doesn't mean `MissingBackpressureException` is gone.
 The exception is still there but this time, the operator that can't signal more `onNext` will signal this exception instead (allowing better identification of who is not properly backpressured).

 As an alternative, the 2.x `Observable` doesn't do backpressure at all and is available as a choice to switch over.